 Foods high in fat, salt and sugar, such as cakes, chocolate, crisps and fizzy drinks, have been placed outside of the main image.
 Described as ‘foods to eat less often and in small amounts’, they are not considered essential to a healthy, balanced diet.

-What does it mean for my diet?
+What does it mean for diabetes?

 What should I be eating and drinking?